futurehomeno/fimp-api/adapter/adapter_service.md

 | address | string | `"80"`   | Address of a device.                                  |
 | status  | string | `"DOWN"` | Device's reachability status.
 One of: `UP` or `DOWN`. |

 * Command value is an `address` uniquely identifying a thing.
-In case of Z-Wave `address` is equal to `node_id` within the network, while in Zigbee it is equal to `uuid`.
+In case of Z-Wave `address` is equal to `node_id` within the network, while in Zigbee it is equal to `udid`.
 Other adapters may have their own understanding of the address, such as unique ID in the third party cloud API.

 * Algorithm of detecting device's reachability depends on adapters.
 Status always has to be up-to-date with reality.